Individual Privacy Accounting via a Renyi Filter: Private gradient descent with individual privacy accounting

 \section{Private gradient descent with individual privacy accounting}

-In this section, we discuss an application of the individual privacy filter from Section \ref{filter} to differentially private optimization.
-Within this application, we also demonstrate the use of R\'enyi privacy odometers from Section \ref{odometer}.
+We discuss an application of the individual privacy filter from Section \ref{filter} to differentially private optimization.

 A popular approach to differentially private model training via gradient descent is to clip the norm of individual gradients at every time step and add Gaussian noise to the clipped gradients \cite{abadi2016deep}.
-Existing privacy analyses compute the overall privacy spent up to a given round by using a uniform upper bound on the gradient norms, determined by the clipping value.
+Existing analyses compute the overall privacy spent up to a given round by using a uniform upper bound on the gradient norms, determined by the clipping value.
 Using the individual privacy filter from Section \ref{filter}, we develop a less conservative version of private gradient descent, one which takes into account the \emph{realized} norms of the gradients, rather than just their upper bound.

 There are various natural ways one could incorporate individual privacy accounting into the standard private gradient descent (GD) algorithm \cite{abadi2016deep}.
 To facilitate the comparison, we present a particularly simple one.
 As in private gradient descent, at every step we clip all computed gradients and add Gaussian noise.
-However, after the round at which private gradient descent would halt, we additionally look at the "leftover" privacy budget for all points, and utilize them until their budget runs out.
+However, after the round at which private gradient descent would halt, we additionally look at the ``leftover'' privacy budget for all points, and utilize them until their budget runs out.
 The leftover budget for each point is essentially equivalent to the difference between the worst-case sum of squared $\ell_2$-norms of the gradients (determined by the clipping value) and the sum of squared $\ell_2$-norms of the \emph{realized} gradients.
-Below we provide the details of this application and also contrast it with the standard private gradient descent algorithm.
+Below we contrast private gradient descent with individual filtering with the standard private gradient descent algorithm.